gat786/devops-stuff/static/blogs/ssh/using-ssh-to-authenticate.md

 ---
-title: Using SSH Keys to access GitHub Securely
+title: Using SSH Keys to Make Connectivity Simpler and Secure
 created_on: 2026-05-03
 description: |
   This blogs delves into details about how you can use SSH Keys to